scilus/scilpy/docs/fibertube/DEMO.md

 The data required to perform fibertube tractography comes in two files:
 - `./centerlines.trk` contains the entire ground-truth of the DISCO dataset.
-- `./diameters.txt` contains the diameters.
+- `./diameters.txt` contains the diameter to be applied to each centerline in the centerlines.trk file above.

 ![DISCO subset visualized in MI-Brain](https://github.com/VincentBeaud/fibertube_tracking/assets/77688542/197b3f1f-2f57-41d0-af0a-5f7377bab274)